amosborn/django-msproject/README.md

 This e-commerce website is created for the Code Institute Milestone 4 project, using Django 1.11.
 The site is for an art gallery which sells works of art as well as periodically holding auctions.
 When testing this app, the following details can be used:
+To log in to admin panel:
+* Username - Admin
+* Password - testpw123
+To test payment:
+* Card number - 4242424242424242
+* CVV - any three digits
+* Expiry date - any future month and year
+As the bidding function is not complete, the database has some lots saved as auction wins to test payment, as well as the products from the shop.

 ## User Experience (UX)